Mix712/MineplexBot/README.md

 MineplexBot
 ========

-A chat bot used in the Mineplex-Official plug.dj room based off of basicBot by Yemasthui.
+A chat bot used in the Mineplex-Official plug.dj community.
+The bot is based off of basicBot by Yemasthui.
 ==============================================================================================